dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <br/>

 <p class = "para">
-Although the stats and process may seem daunting, new and returning applicants should not be afraid to apply in the future.
-The Daily Bruin offers its staff opportunities to express their journalistic side, whether it be through reporting breaking news, designing stunning illustrations, or creating blog posts.
-Applications for the winter quarter will open early January.
+To new and returning applicants, it is still possible to become part of the Daily Bruin this year.
+The Daily Bruin will be recruiting again during winter and spring quarter.
+Applications for winter quarter recruitment will open early January.
 </p>